Skip to content

 Emergency savings accounts

-Beginning in 2024, plans may permit participants to make Roth contributions to an emergency savings account (ESA) in the plan of up to $2,500 maximum.
+Plans may permit participants to make Roth contributions to an emergency savings account (ESA) in the plan of up to $2,500 maximum.
 Participants must be able to withdraw from the ESA at least once a month, and the 10% penalty for early withdrawal does not apply.
+These emergency savings provisions went into effect in 2024.

 Deferral-only starter plans